 - Identifying your Daily Big 3

-You’ll find some of Miller’s key teachings in this section along with some not-so-well-known tips and tricks.
+In this section, you’ll find some of Miller’s key teachings about creating a clear message, along with some not-so-well-known tips and tricks.

 - Develop a one-liner